Westshore Wolves

 The Westshore Wolves are a junior ice hockey team based in Colwood, British Columbia, Canada.
 They are a member of the South Division of the Vancouver Island Junior Hockey League (VIJHL).
 The Wolves entered the VIJHL in 2012, replacing a former franchise, the Westshore Stingers.
-They play their home games at The Q Centre under head coach Brian Passmore.
+They play their home games at The Q Centre under head coach Mike Nesbitt.
 They are the official farm team of the Langley Rivermen.

 History

 The Wolves were one of two expansion teams in the 2012–13 VIJHL season, the other being the Nanaimo Buccaneers.
 In three seasons, the Wolves have done relatively well, finishing top three in their division every year.
 As with many expansion franchises, they have slowly gained momentum and become a strong team within a few years..

 In 2024, the VIJHL announced that it would withdraw from the Hockey Canada framework and operate as an independent farm league for the BCHL beginning in the 2024–25 BCHL season.
 Soon thereafter, the Westshore Wolves became the farm team of the Langley Rivermen.